rafaelromao/keyboards/docs/modifiers.md

 ## Standard Modifiers

 - Stantard modifiers (Shift, Ctrl, Alt, AltGr, Gui) are available on the left side of the [Numpad](symbols.md#numpad) layer.
-These standard modifiers do not have one-shot behavior, so they can be used in situations were a tap or multi tap in a modifier key is required.
+These standard modifiers do not have one-shot behavior, so they can be used in situations which a tap or multi tap in a modifier key is required.

 ## Capitalize Key